athiraasurendran/Data-Science/Statistics2.md

 - A well-chosen sample allows us to generalize results to the population.

 #### Sampling bias

+When the sample does not represent the population correctly.

 #### Types of sampling
 ### Sampling Distribution
 - Probability distribution